mas-cli/mas/README.md

 To get Swift 5 support on macOS versions older than 10.14.4 (Mojave), you can:

-- Upgrade to macOS 10.14.4 (Mojave) or newer.
+- Update to macOS 10.14.4 (Mojave) or newer.
 - Install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/en-us/106446).
 - Install Xcode 10.2 or newer to `/Applications/Xcode.app`.